nubisware/basexjsr223/README.md

 }`

-There are several names for whom the EngineManager will return BaseXJS223 engines ("BaseX", "basex", "xquery", "Xquery", "Xquery3"...) and it is also possible to get the engine by file extensions ("xq", "xqm", "xquery", "xml") and MIME type ("application/xquery").
+There are several names for whom the EngineManager will return BaseXJS223 engine instances ("BaseX", ""basex","xquery", "Xquery", "XQuery", "xquery3","xquery3.1").

+It is also possible to get the engine by file extensions ("xq", "xqm", "xquery", "xml") and MIME type ("application/xquery").

-Besides passing the XQuery context at the time of creation of the ScriptBindings, it is also possible to add it through a special key:
+Besides passing the XQuery context at the time of instantiation of the Bindings, it is also possible to pass it through a special key:

 `bindings.put(BaseXScriptEngine.CONTEXT_KEY,context);`

 Please check the class AllTests.java for some useful examples on how to use the engine.

+Note for developers: in order to build BaseXJSR223 you need gradle and `gradle build` from inside the projects main root folder will generate the library and execute the tests.

 [1] http://www.basex.org